shadowsocks/shadowsocks-org/src/content/en/spec/03-one-time-auth.md

 The key of HMAC-SHA1 is (IV + KEY), and the input is the whole header (not including HMAC-SHA1).
 The output of HMAC-SHA1 is truncated to leftmost 80 bits (10 bytes) according to [RFC 2104](https://tools.ietf.org/html/rfc2104#page-5).

-###TCP Request's Chunk Authentication
+###Chunk Authentication
-The structure of OTA-enabled TCP request's chunk (decrypted) is shown below:
+The structure of an OTA-enabled chunk (decrypted) of shadowsocks TCP relay is shown below:

 ```
 +----------+-----------+----------+----